Kirill-FD/Kirill-FD/README.md

 </div>

 ## 📆 About me:
 I am frontend developer from Russia.
-Completed courses from Practicum.Yandex on web development
 - 💻 I like to create something new and improve the old
 - 🏄 Strive to improve my skills and learn new technologies
 - 📈 Want to create products for business and people